JatinMahajan-JM/NewsnWeatherAPI/README.md

 Make sure you have sql installed in your pc and also setup the environment variables as mentioned Remember to create the database in sql

+Documentation of this api is available on - https://documenter.getpostman.com/view/19514705/2s8YmEz6Th